ElemeFE/element/examples/docs/en-US/dialog.md

 :::

 ### Centered content
-Header and footer of Dialog can be centered
+Dialog's content can be centered.

-:::demo Set `center` to `true` will align dialog's header & footer in center，while the content of it will not, to prevent breaking your own content's layout
+:::demo Setting `center` to `true` will center dialog's header and footer horizontally.

 ```html
 <el-button type="text" @click="centerDialogVisible = true">Click to open the Dialog</el-button>